tamaraniella/tamaraniella.github.io/_pages/cv.md

 Awards
 ======
+* Visiting Fellow, Center for Advanced Studies at the Ludwig-Maximilians Universität München, 2022
 * Gary E. Smith Professional Development Award, University of Oregon, 2020
 * A Community for Minorities in STEM Travel Award, University of Oregon, 2020
 * Oxford Consortium for Human Rights Fellow, University of Oxford, 2019